 This is where the river enters its own riparian danger zone.
 It snakes around the northwest corner of the Town of Morristown, enters Speedwell Lake, and then drains the lake on the lake's eastern end.
 Here, the river passes through, and drains, some of the most intensely developed watershed in the state.
 It passes through Morristown, Morris Plains, Hanover and East Hanover Townships, and sloshes through the Troy Meadows before flowing into the Rockaway River, less than a mile upstream from where the Rockaway flows into the Passaic.

-"The difficulty with the Whippany is that the contaminants that get into it, get flushed out very quickly and end up in the bottom of Troy Meadows, and the Passaic River," says Ella Fillipone, executive administrator of the Passaic River Coalition.
+"The difficulty with the Whippany is that the contaminants that get into it get flushed out very quickly and end up in the bottom of Troy Meadows and the Passaic River," said Ella Fillipone, former executive administrator of the Passaic River Coalition.
 "It has a very fast flow.
 It's not a mountain stream, but it's close."